meroton/docs/docs/improved-chroot-in-buildbarn/integrating-mountat.md

 But maybe the vagaries of filesystems and mounts are so that this is not something Linux wants?

-# Implementation log

-## Debug bb-runner

-It is useful to step through the code to understand that everything works.
-This is a heavy intrusion into the deployment and should not be committed.

-TODO
+# Tips and Tricks from development

 ## Observe filesystem operations in the docker

+You can see what mounts are active (and removed!) inside the docker image.
-A new id is generated each the image starts.
+A new id is generated each time the image starts, so two commands are needed.
+You should see two mounts for each active action, and no remaining mounts for completed actions.

 ```
 id="$(docker-compose $ docker ps                 \
   | grep docker-compose-runner-fuse-distroless-1 \
   | cut -d ' ' -f1)"
-docker-compose $ docker exec -it "id" bash
+docker-compose $ docker exec -it "$id" bash

 root@21dee4887020:/tmp# mount -v | grep /worker/build
 bb_worker on /worker/build type fuse.SimpleRawFileSystem (rw,relatime,user_id=0,group_id=0,allow_other)
 /proc on /worker/build/f3fb7c74c3b342a0/root/proc type proc (rw,noexec,relatime)
 /sys on /worker/build/f3fb7c74c3b342a0/root/sys type sysfs (rw,noexec,relatime)
 ...
 ```